NuoCHEN0111/NuoCHEN0111.github.io/_pages/about.md

 **Nuo Chen**, Pengpeng He, Jiaxun Chen, Xiaocheng Huang, Kun Fang, Jiren Xie*, Denis N. Gorobtsov, Margarita A. Novgorodova

+**Contribution**
-- This paper proposed a new failure time forecasting method using a Bayesian approach based on slope surface tilting measurements
+- A new failure time forecasting method using a Bayesian approach based on slope surface tilting measurements
-- A Bayesian update approach was developed, combining non-informative prior distributions and the Markov-chain Monte Carlo (MCMC) method
+- Update approach combine non-informative prior distributions and the Markov-chain Monte Carlo (MCMC) method
 - A comparison was made between the new Bayesian and conventional prediction methods
 - Regressive formulas with 95% confidence were developed for the relationship between prediction errors and input data quantity using fifteen laboratory and field cases
 </div>